OI-wiki/i18n/docs/basic/stl-sort.md

 But in OI-related competitions, the library sorting function more commonly used is the `std::sort` from the C++ `algorithm` library.

-The C++ standard does not strictly require the algorithm implemented of this function; the specific implementation depends on the compiler.
+The C++ standard does not strictly specify the implementation of this function and it depends on the compiler used.

 The old version of the C++ standard only requires its **average** time complexity to reach $O(n\log n)$ , but the C++11 standard requires its **worst** time complexity to reach $O( n\log n)$ .
 You can refer to [std::sort()](https://en.cppreference.com/w/cpp/algorithm/sort).